thatblindgeye/ConditionTracker/ConditionTracker/README.md

 ## ConditionTracker Config

-The ConditionTracker Config character bio consists of an "instructions" tab and a "customize" tab.
-The instructions tab includes the same information that follows, and the customize tab is where you can customize the `ConditionTracker.conditions` state via a config table.
+The ConditionTracker Config character bio consists of an "instructions" tab and a "conditions" tab.
+The instructions tab includes the same information that follows, and the conditions tab is where you can customize the `ConditionTracker.conditions` state via a conditions table.

-### Editing the config table
+### Editing the Conditions Table

-When editing this config table, it is important to ensure the table remains intact and that the table layout is not altered.
+When editing this conditions table, it is important to ensure the table remains intact and that the table layout is not altered.

 #### Condition column